If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 10. What am I giving up to stay in the Settlement Class?

-Unless you exclude yourself from the Settlement Class, you can’t sue the Fidelity Bank Defendants or be part of any other lawsuit against the Fidelity Bank Defendants, or their disclosed parents, subsidiaries, affiliates, divisions, predecessors and successors, their respective past and present officers, directors and employees, insurers and reinsurers, about the legal issues in this case.
+Unless you exclude yourself from the Settlement Class, you can’t sue Settling Defendants or be part of any other lawsuit against Settling Defendants, or their disclosed parents, subsidiaries, affiliates, divisions, predecessors, and successors, their respective past and present officers, directors and employees, and insurers and reinsurers, about the legal issues in this case.
 It also means that all of the decisions made by the Court will bind you.
-The “Release of Claims” included in the Settlement Agreement covers all claims against the Settling Defendants relating to TelexFree and includes any causes of action asserted or that could have been asserted in the lawsuit.
+The “Release of Claims” included in the Settlement Agreements covers all claims against the Settling Defendants relating to TelexFree and includes any causes of action asserted or that could have been asserted in the lawsuit.

-The precise terms and conditions of the Settlement Agreements are available at www.TelexFreeSettlement.com
+The precise terms and conditions of the Settlement Agreements are available in the Court Documents section of this website.

 THE SETTLEMENT APPROVAL HEARING